Brylsmn/ineuit-ai-text-detector/README.md

 # Tech Stack

--Frontend: React (Vite + Tailwind CSS)
+* Frontend: React (Vite + Tailwind CSS)
--Model Backend: Fine-tuned DistilBERT hosted on Hugging Face Spaces
+* Model Backend: Fine-tuned DistilBERT hosted on Hugging Face Spaces
--Deployment:
+* Deployment:
- -Frontend on Vercel
+  * Frontend on Vercel
- -Model API on Hugging Face Spaces
+  * Model API on Hugging Face Spaces

 **Note:**
 INEUit does not use a separate backend server.